ani-2305/WatsonX-Emergence-Integration/README.md

 8. Now, click "Add" for each.
 CreateEmergenceInstance and PollUntilComplete have now been added!

-9. Navigate back to Skills Studio and click Create, followed by ImportAPI from the dropdown.
+9. Navigate back to Skills Studio and click Create, followed by Skill flow from the dropdown.

-10. Upload the Emergence-WatsonX Orchestrator Workflow.json file

-11. Click "Enhance skill", followed by "Publish"
+10. Drag the CreateEmergenceInstance skill into the editor, followed by the PollUntilComplete skill (one after the other in the sequence)

+11. Click "Actions" in the right-hand corner, and select "Enhance skill" in the drop down

+12. "Save and close", add the necessary trigger phrases, and publish the skill flow.

-12. Navigate back to the "Skills Catalog" in WatsonX Legacy Chat
+13. Navigate back to the "Skills Catalog" in WatsonX Legacy Chat

-13. Search for "Skill flows", and within Skill flows search for "Emergence"
+14. Search for "Skill flows", and within Skill flows search for "Emergence"

-14. Add the Emergence Web Orchestrator skill flow
+15. Add the Emergence Web Orchestrator skill flow

-15. Navigate back to the WatsonX Legacy Chat
+16. Navigate back to the WatsonX Legacy Chat

 You can now use Emergence's Web Orchestrator inside of WatsonX Orchestrator!
 Type in commands like "I have a web-related task" or "I need Emergence", and WatsonX Orchestrate will automatically begin using Emergence's Web Orchestrator.